Pwntus/howistart.org/snaplets/heist/templates/posts/cpp/1/index.md

     return 0;
 }
 ```

+As a side note, my preference for editing code varies based on the platform I am
+using.
+When developing on Windows, I prefer Visual Studio (which has improved
+dramatically since 2010, the version I first learned on).
+When developing on
+OSX, I use Xcode due to its integration with the various simulators for iOS
+devices.
+On Linux, I use Emacs with Vim emulation, or Eclipse when I need a
+visual debugger (I've had issues using Eclipse as an editor due to stability,
+although this may have been addressed in more recent builds since my last
+experience with it in 2014).
+When writing this article, I opted to use a simple
+text editor and the make system, as this is the most ubiquitous build system and
+the reader should be able to reproduce all the work with the IDE of their
+choosing relatively easily.

 At this point, you should install Premake if you haven't already for the
 operating system of your choice.
 With this, you should be able to invoke